 Firstly, “availing of the discounts.”
 Oftentimes, insurance companies try tactics intended to make clients buy more.
 While an insurance company may offer discounts on multiple products, people who buy more seldom realize that many are not essential.

 Another mistake people often make is not getting insurance until later in their life.
-Nick suggests acquiring insurance at a young age to reduce insurance premiums later on.
+Schrader suggests acquiring insurance at a young age to reduce insurance premiums later on.
 Having access to and utilizing preventative care may save you thousands while adding a couple of extra years to your life.”